moebg/spoken-digit-recognition/README.md

 ## Improvements and Features to Add

-* The dataset needs more different types of speakers include women, and people with different accents in order for the system to work well in the world
+* The dataset needs more different types of speakers including different genders, and people with different accents in order for the system to work well in the world
 * The model itself can be improved
-* Use a better training/test strategy because the current model doesn't really perform as well as it should, it misses and gets right sometimes, nothing that should be used in production
+* Use a better training/test strategy
 * Have an interface to use your own voice to test out the model, make an easy front-end to interact with the model
+* Improve model performance

-Basically this was an experiment for me to see how to build a speech recognition system that only detects spoken digits, and so far it has a long way to go in terms of improving the performance.
+Basically this was an experiment for me to see how to build a speech recognition system that only detects spoken digits.

 ## Usage